Process

 Appealing the decision

-If you decide, after reviewing the decision, that you wish to appeal, you may do so in writing, within seven days after the decision is made by sending your appeal to the UWC Secretary.
-There are three bases for appeal: (i) procedural error that affected the outcome of the matter, (ii) the discovery of new evidence that was not reasonably available at the time the decision regarding responsibility was made and that could affect the outcome of the matter, or (iii) a conflict of interest or bias by an involved Title IX Coordinator, UWC Chair, UWC Secretary, the investigator, the hearing officer, or another panel member, that affected the outcome of the matter.
+If you decide, after reviewing the decision, that you wish to appeal, you may do so in writing, within seven days after the decision is made by sending your appeal to the UWC Director.
+There are three bases for appeal: (i) procedural error that affected the outcome of the matter, (ii) the discovery of new evidence that was not reasonably available at the time the decision regarding responsibility was made and that could affect the outcome of the matter, or (iii) a conflict of interest or bias by an involved Title IX Coordinator, UWC Chair, UWC Director, the investigator, the hearing officer, or another panel member, that affected the outcome of the matter.

 Responding to an appeal